 Education is one of the key factors for effectively breaking the cycle of poverty which plagues the developing world.
 In highland Guatemala we help communities break out of this cycle by providing the necessary funds for impoverished families to send their children to school.
-Currently only 58% of children attend school, which is evidenced in Guatemala´s high illiteracy rate.

 Although education is highly valued in Guatemalan families, a lack of rural schools, the expense of transportation, registration, study materials, and uniforms keep those families living in poverty from giving their children an opportunity to attend school.
-As many of the families we support are struggling to put food on the table, they are often forced to pull their children from school in order to contribute to the family's income.
+As many families are struggling to put food on the table, they are often forced to pull their children from school in order to contribute to the family's income.
 Girls are specifically at risk of being denied an education because their domestic skills are culturally regarded as more valuable than those skills they would exercise in the work force.